lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

       the analysis on the supercomputer

       -  *Title*: Title of the job
+      -  *Analysis*: Type of analysis to run
+      -  *Target*: Target used for the simulation
-      -  *Origin*: Supercomputer where the simulation output are located
+      -  *Report*: Report created by the simulation
-      -  *Destination*: Supercomputer that the output files from simulation will be copied to and start the analysis
-      -  *Nodes*: Number of nodes dedicated for the analysis job
+      -  *Cells*: Number of random cells to analyze

          |run_analysis_form|

 -  ``Delete`` the simulation
--  ``Abort`` the simulation

 Simulation Details
 ==================